 - The focus of this chapter is on the rules contained in the Remuneration part to the PRA Rulebook and SYSC 19D (governing dual-regulated firms) of the FCA Handbook.
 These rules apply to all material risk takers, including senior managers designated under the Senior Managers Regime from 2016.
 (See Which individuals are covered by the Remuneration Code?)

 - FCA SYSC 19D.3 contains 12 Remuneration Principles (See Principles of the Remuneration Code).
 These principles apply to all banks, building societies and investment firms and govern their remuneration structures (See Remuneration structures).
 Broadly similar principles apply to AIFMs (See The Alternative Investment Fund Managers - Remuneration Code), UK UCITS management companies (See UCITS Remuneration code), BIPRU firms and Solvency II insurance and reinsurance firms (See Solvency II).

-- The PRA and FCA divide firms covered by the codes into three levels and adopt a different proportionate approach to the implementation of the Remuneration Principles depending on the internal organisation, skill, scope and complexity of activities carried out by the firm.
+- The PRA and FCA divide firms covered by the codes into three levels and adopt a different proportionate approach to the implementation of the Remuneration Principles.
 (See Proportionality)